Season 5 Opening – A Night of Women Composers: From Clara Schumann to Meredith Monk

 Born to Irish/German parents in County Clare, Ireland, Naomi Louisa O’Connell is a proud alumna of the Royal Irish Academy of Music and the Juilliard School.
 She is currently based in New York City, where she lives with her husband, and enjoys writing, yoga, telling terrible jokes, and yearning after her neighbor’s dogs.

 In many ways, the National Sawdust Ensemble has existed for as long as the venue, National Sawdust, has been open.
 The National Sawdust Ensemble is a natural culmination for the Brooklyn-based musicians who have performed countless times at National Sawdust and, in so doing, have made the space their creative home over the years.

-A Pierrot ensemble with percussion, the National Sawdust Ensemble is led by former Kronos Quartet cellist Jeffrey Zeigler.
+The National Sawdust Ensemble is led by former Kronos Quartet cellist Jeffrey Zeigler.
 Its aim is to give composers and artists access to the high caliber of musicianship that is native to National Sawdust.
 The National Sawdust Ensemble will open itself up for collaboration with artists traveling to National Sawdust from all over the globe.

 For Opening Night, the National Sawdust Ensemble is conducted by Daniela Candillari and features:

 Allison Loggins-Hull, flute